-- Introduced an electronic signing in system which issues visitors with photo-identification so that unauthorised visitors can quickly be detected.
+Introduced an electronic signing in system which issues visitors with photo-identification so that unauthorized visitors can quickly be detected.

-- All attended up-to-date safeguarding training this year with particular attention given to the needs of Derbyshire schools and families.
-(The presentation can be viewed below).
+All attended up-to-date safeguarding training this year with particular attention given to the needs of Derbyshire schools and families.

 Opened the PPod- a service designed to support children and their families through times of difficulty.